yw14218/amiga_extra/amiga_manip/README.md

 ### virual-effector translator

-the virtual effector is assumed to be consisting of only a `translation` w.r.t eef
+The virtual effector is assumed to be consisting of only a `translation` w.r.t eef

 vir pose &#8594; eef pose